We are community supported and may earn a commission when you buy through links on our site. Learn more

 Of course, sometimes the converse is true.
 Several family members may want Grandma’s well-used pie plate since they want to treasure it to remember grandma and all her loving greatness.

-The problem has reached such proportions that the University of Minnesota Extension Service recently published a booklet entitled Who Gets Grandma’s Yellow Pie Plate?
+The problem has reached such proportions that the University of Minnesota Extension Service published a booklet entitled Who Gets Grandma’s Yellow Pie Plate?
 A Guide to Passing on Personal Property.

 How Should We Distribute Personal Belongings After Someone Dies?

-Earlier this summer, Megan Orenstein of the Virginia Cooperative Extension Service talked to a highly-interested group at the Crystal City Connection Hub of the Arlington County Library about the main ideas presented in the guide.
+Megan Orenstein of the Virginia Cooperative Extension Service talked to a highly-interested group at the Crystal City Connection Hub of the Arlington County Library about the main ideas presented in the guide.

 Orenstein noted that many families are reluctant to talk about distribution since it obviously brings up the concept of death.
 However, the transfer of assets will happen and, if you don’t, the state will have a plan to dispose of your worldly possessions.